DimiMikadze/orca/README.md

 ## Requirements and Configuration

 App by default uses MongoDB hosted on [mLab](https://mlab.com/) and [Cloudinary](https://cloudinary.com/) CDN for hosting images.
-We have created demo users for mLab and Cloudinary so you can run app locally without adding Mongo URL and Cloudinary Api Key, however when you start developing your application it is recommended to replace those information with your ones, so everybody has its own Database and CDN.
+We have created demo user for mLab and Cloudinary so you can run app locally without adding Mongo URL and Cloudinary API Key, however when you start developing your application it is recommended to replace those information with your ones, so everybody has its own Database and CDN.

-**Replacing Mongo Url**
+### Replacing Mongo Url

 Replace `MONGO_URL` value in `api/.env` file with your `mLab` database url or with local one.

-**Replacing Cloudinary Api Key**
+### Replacing Cloudinary Api Key

 Grab `Cloud name` `API Key` and `API Secret` from Cloudinary dashboard and replace corresponding values inside `api/.env`

-**Mail Provider**
+### Mail Provider

 For password reset functionality you will need to replace Email Provider values also in `api/.env` file.

 ## Creating an App